subekti404dev/backend-coding-test/Readme.md

 1. Signup to https://vercel.com and login to your dashboard
 2. Install vercel on your computer `npm install -g vercel`
-3. Open project directory on your terminal and type a command `vercel` and login
+3. Open project directory on your terminal and build the project with command `yarn build`
+4. Copy `vercel.json` to build directory
+5. Change directory to `build/` and type a command `vercel` to login vercel
-4. Run command `vercel` again to setup your vercel project and after follow the instructions you will get deployment url of this project
+5. Run command `vercel` again to setup your vercel project and after follow the instructions you will get deployment url of this project